angular-schule/angular-cli-ghpages/README.md

 A detailed changelog is available in the [releases](https://github.com/angular-schule/angular-cli-ghpages/releases) section.

-With this latest release, **GitHub Actions** becomes a first citizen alongside Travis CI and CircleCi.
+**GitHub Actions** is now a first citizen alongside Travis CI and CircleCi.
 The token `GITHUB_TOKEN` is now supported.
 Learn everything you need to know in the following article.

 [![Banner](https://angular-schule.github.io/website-articles/blog/2020-01-everything-github/everything-github.png)](https://angular.schule/blog/2020-01-everything-github)